-- Look to see if a campus nondiscrimination policy includes sexual orientation and gender identity. - For transgender, non-binary, and gender non-conforming students, it is often crucial that the school offers an easy process for changing gender markers on official school records.
-Some schools also provide transition-related care in their campus insurance plans. - Other LGBTQ+ friendly policies include providing gender-neutral housing (in which students of different genders may live together in the same room) and gender-neutral bathrooms. - The way that a campus treats its LGBTQ+ employees is an essential indicator of how welcoming a campus will be to LGBTQ+ students it reflects how the institution feels about the rights and protections afforded to LGBTQ+ individuals.
+- Other LGBTQ+ friendly policies include providing gender-neutral housing (in which students of different genders may live together in the same room) and gender-neutral bathrooms. - The way that a campus treats its LGBTQ+ employees is an essential indicator of how welcoming a campus will be to LGBTQ+ students it reflects how the institution feels about the rights and protections afforded to LGBTQ+ individuals.
 Do they offer domestic partner benefits?
 Is there an employee resource group?